divaricatum/cl-faq/README.md

 <span id="s3q6"></span>

-### \[Express\] The date in the license file (devel.lic) is in the future, but when I run Allegro CL it says my license has expired.
+### Q. \[Express\] The date in the license file (devel.lic) is in the future, but when I run Allegro CL it says my license has expired.
 Why might this happen?

 This can happen when the date on your computer is incorrectly set to a date in the future later than the license expiration date.
 Allegro CL